Need a Toll Free Answering Service?Read This First.

 Toll-free numbers make it easy for people to reach you.
 Regardless of where they are in the country, this one number will work.
 There’s no guessing about using an area code or not.
 And there’s no need to pick from a list of many local numbers to select the right one.

 If you need a toll free number, you can get your own or your answering service can provide one for you.
-Here are five tips for successfully using a toll free number with your answering service:
+Here are five tips for successfully using a toll free number with a toll free answering service:

 How Toll Free Numbers Work